MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

     1. From here you will have two options...

         1. either, you can create your very own little network survey from scratch,
-        1. or, you can build on a template that we have created for you.
+        1. or, you can build on a template that we have created for you (which is the recommended way forward for this lab)

         You see both options shown in the following screenshot.
 Please choose accordingly.